liluc/Rust-LLM-CLI/docs/INTENT_SYSTEM.md

 ---

-## Comparison to Old System

-**Old approach:**
-- Single tier: Embedding similarity only
-- Fixed 0.5 threshold
-- No learning capability
-- Unpredictable matches

-**New approach:**
-- Four tiers: Fast → Accurate → Flexible → Learn
-- Adaptive thresholds
-- Self-improving
-- Deterministic + flexible balance
+## Learning Custom Commands

+When the LLM generates shell commands during chat, the system offers to save them as custom commands.
+These are stored in `.llm-cli/learned.toml` and matched instantly in Tier 1 (< 1ms).

 ---

 ## Summary

-The tiered intent system provides:
+The 3-tier intent system provides:
-1. **Speed** - Most queries resolve instantly
+1. **Speed** - Most queries resolve instantly (< 1ms)
-2. **Flexibility** - Handles natural language
+2. **Flexibility** - Handles natural language via semantic matching and LLM
-3. **Learning** - Improves over time
+3. **Natural fallback** - Defaults to chat when uncertain
-4. **Clarity** - Explainable matches
+4. **Clarity** - Explainable, deterministic matches

-It's designed to feel like **vim** - fast, local, clean, and gets better the more you use it.
+It's designed to be **fast, local, and clean** - resolving most commands instantly while providing a natural conversational experience for everything else.